Keyboard shortcuts

 peerWraps etcd/raft RawNode, drives Ready processing (persist to WAL, send messages, apply entries), tracks snapshot resend/backlog.

-engineWALStorage/DiskStorage/MemoryStorage across all Raft groups, leveraging the NoKV WAL while keeping manifest metadata in sync.
+raftlogWALStorage/DiskStorage/MemoryStorage across all Raft groups, leveraging the NoKV WAL while tracking store-local raft replay metadata.

 transportgRPC transport with retry/TLS/backpressure; exposes the raft Step RPC and can host additional services (NoKV).